 You can even add beads to the button by stringing the beads onto the spokes as you wrap the button's body and omitting the backstitches (see the copper-thread and clear-beaded button); or add beads to the backstitches as you weave them onto the spokes or onto embroidery stitches (see the tan and green wood-beaded button).

 |Dorset Diagram 1||Dorset Diagram 2|

 |Dorset Crystal||Dorset Wood Bead|

-Posted on Aug 22nd, 2013 in sewing, online extras, how-to, notions, buttons, heirloom buttons
+Posted on Aug 22nd, 2013 in sewing, online extras, All How-To, notions, buttons, heirloom buttons